 ERFC's policy limits the securities of any one issuer to 10% at cost and 15% at market of each fixed income portfolio.
 The policy allows an exception for government securities and its agencies.
-As of June 30, 2019, ERFC had four active fixed income managers and one passive fixed income manager.
-The active manager portfolios had values of \$224.6 million, \$21.2 million, \$258.2 million and \$90.0 million.
-The indexed portfolio had a value of \$133.8 million.
-The fair value of the largest issue other than the U.S. Government in the portfolios of the active managers, excluding pooled funds, was only 2.39 percent of that portfolio.
+As of June 30, 2020, ERFC had three active fixed income managers.
+The portfolios had values of \$179.6 million, \$200.9 million and \$253.5 million.
+The fair value of the largest issue other than the U.S. Government in the portfolios of the active managers, excluding pooled funds, was only 1.69 percent of that portfolio.